hashkat/hashkat/docs/installation.md

     `sudo apt-get install gnuplot-x11`

-1. It is also recommended to download and install ['Gephi'](http://gephi.github.io/) from their website to use for visualizations of collected data.
+1. It is also recommended to download and install [Gephi](http://gephi.github.io/) from their website to use for visualizations of collected data.

 With ***#k@*** installed on your computer, please proceed to the following pages in the documentation to learn how to fully utilize this program.

 ## Supplementary Tools

-This is not necessary for the running of ***#k@***, but you can use the C++ compiler 'Clang' if you're having issues with 'g++' by doing the following:
+This is not necessary for the running of ***#k@***, but you can use the C++ compiler 'Clang' if you're having issues with the 'g++' compiler by doing the following:

 1. For Mac OS X, input the command: